ilof2/posterpole.nvim/README.md

 ## Plans
 1. Terminal colors.
 (Now work as expected only with `termguicolors = true`)
-2. Add extra options to change colors and contrast
+2. Add extra options to change colors
 3. New theme variants

 ## Inspiration